 - Michigan Air Use Permit – Permit to Install

-Under review by the MDEQ’s Air Quality Division, this permit regulates air pollution concerns including fugitive dust from mine blasting, crushing, processing, transportation, vehicle emissions, onsite refinery/furnace emissions, etc. Emissions include particulate matter (particles that can be inhaled), nitrogen oxides, carbon monoxide, volatile organic compounds, sulfur dioxide, and lead; other contaminants of special concern include arsenic, cadmium, and copper.
-Status: administratively complete, under review; informal public comment is welcome until November 3rd, 2016.
+Under review by the MDEQ’s Air Quality Division, this permit authorizes air pollution from the Aquila Back Forty mining project. including fugitive dust from mine blasting, crushing, processing, transportation, vehicle emissions, onsite refinery/furnace emissions, etc. Emissions include particulate matter (particles that can be inhaled), nitrogen oxides, carbon monoxide, volatile organic compounds, sulfur dioxide, and lead; other contaminants of special concern include arsenic, cadmium, and copper.
+Status: ISSUED.
+Background: Public comment was accepted thru November 3rd, 2016.
+A public hearing was held on October 6, 2016.
+Final public comment on Aquila’s Air Use permit was accepted thru November 3rd, 2016.
+PERMIT LINKS: Summary of the Aquila Back Forty Mine “Proposed Project Summary“; FINAL Permit to Install (PTI) Application No. 205-15; and Compiled Responses to Public Comments received by MDEQ Air Quality Division concerning Aquila’s Air Use Permit to Install.

 FACTS AND THREATS

-- Aquila’s Back Forty “open pit mine” would be constructed ~100 feet from the Menominee River.
-Because this is a METALLIC SULFIDE MINE, the mine’s proximity raises serious flooding and inundation risks.
+- Aquila’s Back Forty open pit mine will be constructed ~100 feet from the Menominee River.
+Because this is a SULFIDE mine, the mine’s proximity raises serious flooding and inundation risks.

 - Any mine-related water contamination would threaten the health of the Menominee’s fish populations and recreational fishing, especially Lake Sturgeon.
 Millions of dollars have been invested in the recovery of sturgeon in the Menominee River, where they are threatened but “stable” after years of collaborative sturgeon habitat restoration efforts by Michigan and Wisconsin Department of Natural Resources, with assistance from federal agencies, fishing clubs and nonprofit environmental groups such as the River Alliance of Wisconsin.